Dependency Preservation May Prevent Stopping at $2NF$: Methodical normalization into 2NF

 The correct way to fix this will be by changing $R_2$ to include all the common attributes of $\beta$.
-This, together with the establishment of $R_{3}$ (in the same way done for Case A) leads to the establishment of: \item{\underline{Case B}} (union of Cases 3b and 4b): $\alpha_{1} \cap \alpha_{2} \neq \phi$: \\ $ $ \\For Case 1, decomposition without $R_{3}$ is lossy:
+This, together with the establishment of $R_{3}$ (in the same way done for the Basic Case) leads to the establishment of: \item{\underline{Case B}} (union of Cases 3b and 4b): $\alpha_{1} \cap \alpha_{2} \neq \varnothing$: \\ $ $ \\For Case 3b, a decomposition without $R_{3}$ is lossy: